 - Japanese Canadian identities, arts, activism & communities

 - Anti-Asian racism, Asian Canadian identities & model minority myth

 - “Canadian experience” (immigrant employment discrimination)

-- community-based, participatory, arts-based research
+- Community-based, participatory, arts-based research

-Izumi’s research has been shedding light on the experiences of im/migrants for the past 20 years.
-For example, she developed a Model of Cultural Negotiation for immigrant acculturation and integration; conducted media analysis on the notion of skilled immigrants and “Canadian experience”; and collaboratively mobilized knowledge for employers to consider diverse talents beyond Canadian experience (Beyond “Canadian Experience” Project).
+Izumi’s research has been shedding light on the experiences of im/migrants and other marginalized communities for the past 20+ years.
+For example, she developed a Model of Cultural Negotiation for immigrant ‘acculturation’ and integration; conducted ethnographic and media analysis on the notion of “Canadian experience”; and collaboratively mobilized knowledge for employers to consider diverse talents beyond Canadian experience (Beyond “Canadian Experience” Project).
 In 2013, her collaborative research on immigrant employment helped the Ontario Human Rights Commission to create the “Policy on removing the ‘Canadian experience’ barrier”.
 Subsequently, Izumi was awarded the 2014 Pioneers for Change Award (Women in Leadership category) by Skills for Change, Toronto.
 Her award-winning research on homelessness explored the social networks of people who are homeless, specifically of Indigenous women and transwomen.
-An ensuing collaborative knowledge-synthesis project resulted in a joint exhibition and creative research dissemination approaches toward social change.
+An ensuing collaborative knowledge-synthesis project, funded by SSHRC, resulted in a joint exhibition and creative research dissemination approaches toward social change.
 She is a frequent invited speaker at research colloquia and conferences; for example, recently, she was a keynote and invited speaker domestically and internationally, for example, recently in Singapore, Japan, the US and Canada.